chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ```
 kubectl get svc kubernetes-dashboard -n kube-system -w
 ```
-Grab the IP address from the highlighted below and paste it into your prefered browser
+Grab the external IP address from the highlighted below and paste it into your prefered browser (your IP will be different from one below)

 ![IP Address](http://i.imgur.com/i1hlPV2.png)